-Open this utility to add, delete, or edit the properties of, a printer.
-Note: The printer parameters configured here are only for use with Windows applications in an RDP or ICA connection.
+Open this utility to add, delete, or edit the properties of, a printer for use in RDP and ICA connections.
 Printer parameters for emulator connections are configured in the emulator.
 The same printer can be used for both Windows applications and emulation, but two sets of parameters must be configured.